bestvibes/motion-planner/README.md

 A script `setup.sh` has been provided to install these dependencies on a Mac-based system.
 It will install Homebrew and use it to install these dependencies.
 To execute it, run `chmod +x setup.sh && ./setup.sh`.

 Linux support has not been added to the script yet.

+Note that Rangev3 is cloned and built automatically by CMake, so it does not need to be fetched manually.

 ### How to use TrajectoryOptimization